Rare Yellow Cardinal Bird Photographed in Illinois

 In 2018, a bright yellow cardinal bird in Alabama fascinated the internet.
 The Northern cardinal is such a distinctive bird that even non-birders recognize its red-and-black coloration and perky crest at first sight.
 So a yellow cardinal is bound to catch the eye and the imagination.
 Now another birdwatcher in rural Rushville, Illinois, spotted a yellow cardinal bird.
 Here’s what we know.

-What’s Up With This Bird?
+What’s Up With a Yellow Cardinal Bird?

 For years as a kid I endured bullying, and to escape that I visited The Birmingham Zoo, which became a sanctuary for me.
 My passion for wildlife started when my mother bought me a camera.
 I took it to the zoo to photograph their Malayan Tiger, Kumar.
 He became the inspiration for the majority of my work and I knew I wanted to pursue a career in photography.

 I earned a degree in graphic design and photography from the University of Montevallo, then started a career in wildlife and portraiture photography, including weddings.
 (Visit Jeremy’s website here.)

 I definitely consider myself a birder.
 From a young age I’d spend hours watching cardinals, chickadees, doves, woodpeckers, and an array of stunning birds interact with each other in my parents’ yard.
 They provided me with the perfect opportunity to learn how to photograph both wildlife and a moving subject.
 As I got older, I took advantage of the opportunity to work with birds and volunteered at the Alabama Wildlife Center to photograph their owls, falcons, and hawks.